robhabraken/content-hub-focal-point-cropping/README.md

 * Template: [External page components/Public links preview.html](External%20page%20components/Public%20links%20preview.html)

 Save and close the newly added component and go to an asset to verify correct placement of both new components.
+Edit the settings and select `Panel` for Container, and toggle the `Show panel title` and `Collapsible` switches on.

 #### Optional: Show focal point details